 The Member is credited with a Year of Participation (computed to fractional parts of a year) for each accrual computation period for which the following conditions are met: (i) the Member is credited with at least the number of hours of service or period of service for benefit accrual purposes, required under the terms of the Association in order to accrue a benefit for the accrual computation period, and (ii) the Member is included as a Member under the eligibility provisions of the Association for at least one day of the accrual computation period.
-If these two conditions are met, the portion of a Year of Participation credited to the Member for such accrual computation period.
+If these two conditions are met, the portion of a Year of Participation credited to the Member shall equal the portion of a year of benefit accrual service credited to the Member for such accrual computation period.
 A Member who is permanently and totally disabled within the meaning of § 415(c)(3)(C)(i) of the Code for an accrual computation period shall receive a Year of Participation with respect to that period.
-In no event shall more than one Year of Participation, a Member receives 1/10 of a year of benefit accrual service for an accrual computation period for each 200 hours of service, and the Member is credited with 1,000 hours of service for the period, the Member is credited with 1⁄2 year of participation for purposes of this subsection.
+In no event shall more than one Year of Participation be credited for any 12-month period.
+For example, if under the Association, a Member receives 1/10 of a year of benefit accrual service for an accrual computation period for each 200 hours of service, and the Member is credited with 1,000 hours of service for the period, the Member is credited with 1⁄2 year of participation for purposes of this subsection.

-3. Disability and Death Benefits
+Disability and Death Benefits